PTB-M4D/PyDynamic/README.md

 For the validation of the propagation of uncertainties, the Monte-Carlo method can be applied using a memory-efficient implementation of Monte-Carlo for digital filtering

+The documentation for PyDynamic can be found at [http://pydynamic.readthedocs.io/en/latest/](http://pydynamic.readthedocs.io/en/latest/)

 ### Examples
 Uncertainty propagation for the application of a FIR filter with coefficients *b* with which an uncertainty *ub* is associated.
 The filter input signal is *x* with known noise standard deviation *sigma*.
 The filter output signal is *y* with associated uncertainty *uy*.